Mahama Ayariga: Early life and education

 Mahama Ayariga was born on 12 May 1974 in Bawku in the Upper East Region of Ghana.
 He was educated in Ghana and Nigeria and the United States of America.
 He attended the Barewa College in Zaria in Kaduna State, Nigeria.
 He holds a Master of Law (LLM) degree from the Harvard Law School in the United States of America and a Bachelor of Law (LLB) Degree from University of Ghana, Legon.
 He was the executive director of Legal Resource Centre in Accra.

 Ayariga's older brother Ayariga Hassan was the presidential candidate of the People's National Convention (Ghana) for the 2012 General Elections in Ghana.

 Career

 Ayariga is a lawyer by profession.
 He started his career as a teaching assistant in natural resources law and international law at the Faculty of Law, University of Ghana.
-He also co-founded and was the executive director of the Legal Resources Centre, an organization to promote human rights, community development and social justice.
+He also co-founded and was the executive director of the Legal Resources Centre, an organization aimed at promoting human rights, community development and social justice.